Shahraehash/AutoML/docs/src/user-guide/conclusion.md

 # Conclusion

-This concludes our step-by-step overview of MILO.
+This concludes our step-by-step overview of MILO-ML.

-Hopefully, the above documentation has been helpful in your model building journey within MILO.
+Hopefully, the above documentation has been helpful in your model building journey within MILO-ML.
 For further questions please visit our website <https://miloml.com>.

 Sincerely,

-THE MILO TEAM
+THE MILO-ML TEAM

 ## References